BrianSpencerDev/tindog/README.md

-A mock websie made with HTML, CSS, and Bootstrap
+A mock website made with HTML, CSS, and Bootstrap

 [live](https://brianspencerdev.github.io/tindog/)